fablabbcn/employees-info/README.md

 ## HELP

 ### What is Github?
 Github is a a place where we **store data**, mainly text based (code and documentation).
-It can also store images and videos.
+It _can_ also store images and videos but it is not optimized for that.

 Github uses a technology called **git**, a **version control** technology to help keep history of changes to text.